sahildiwan/sahildiwan.github.com/_posts/2014-07-17-make-this-blog-using-jekyll-deployed-on-github-pages.markdown

 categories: jekyll update
 ---

 This blog post is about creating this exact blogging site using the simple, blog-aware, static site generator, [Jekyll][1].
 Jekyll is the engine behind [Github Pages][2], the place you will be deploying for free once finished.
+I like using Jekyll because of the fact that I can write static posts in [markdown](http://en.wikipedia.org/wiki/markdown) instead of HTML.

 Notes: